ibm-cloud-docs/appid/ts_saml.md

 If you're still having trouble after using your SAML debug tool, try using the [SAML developer tools](https://www.samltool.com/online_tools.php) for more help decoding your messages.
 Don't forget!
 Depending on where you intercept your SAML messages, your request might be [URL encoded](https://www.samltool.com/online_tools.php), [base 64 encoded and deflated](https://www.samltool.com/decode.php), or [encrypted](https://www.samltool.com/decrypt.php).

-Do not use online tools for decrypting SAML messages like your SAML response because the tools need access to the encryption private key in order to decrypt the information.
-The private key should be kept private and access controlled.
+Do not use online tools for decrypting SAML messages like your SAML response.
+The tools need access to the encryption private key in order to decrypt the information.
+The key should be kept private and access controlled.
 The decryption tool mentioned in this section should be used for debugging purposes only.
 {: important}